FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 This can be corrected - series R damping effect removed - to calculate the real Q without the feeding R. This correction depends strongly on parallel C and frequency.
 You need a correction graph for every measuring module, and also every series R variation, you make.

-To encourage everyone to take toroid measurements, I have put all the formulas in a Windows program and made it a little "idiot-proof".
+To encourage everyone to take toroid measurements, I have put all the formulas in a Windows VB6 program and made it a little "idiot-proof".
+Also the Q correction calculation is now automatic.
 That's easy!

 For every toroid you intensely measured you can keep a "datasheet" page in a small A5 binder.
+In the latest Ferricalc version the documentation module is build-in.
 But start with a few well-known toroids to get familiar.....

 Much more additional information about the measuring method, formulae and Q-correction tricks in the following piece taken from the booklet "Ferriet Info"